blz349/neanderthal_introgression/neanderthal/README.md

 &nbsp;

     neanderthal_allpopulation_mafs.ipynb
-This code plots the range of MAFs for the Neanderthal-introgressed SNPs in the 26 1000 genomes populations, and in particular in the 5 African populations.
+This code plots the range of MAFs for the Neanderthal-introgressed SNPs (present in Chen introgressed sequences) in the 26 1000 genomes populations, and in particular in the 5 African populations.
 The number of Neanderthal-introgressed SNPs with MAF > 0.01 in African populations was calculated and visualised using venn diagrams.

 ---